Yolgie/wsl-monitor/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Continuous Integration

+This project uses GitHub Actions for continuous integration.
+The workflow automatically builds the project and runs all tests on every push to the main branch and on every pull request.

+The CI workflow helps ensure that:
+- The code builds successfully
+- All tests pass
+- New contributions don't break existing functionality

+You can see the current build status in the GitHub repository.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+All pull requests will be automatically tested by our CI workflow to ensure they don't break existing functionality.

 ## Disclaimer